Japanese domestic market: Speed indicator light

 Patterns for speed indicator is as following:

-Abolishment and decline
+Abolition and decline

-Since it was enacted in 1967, this obligatory speed indicator light become non-tariff barriers, especially for European and American manufacturers.
-Because this law applies only to Japan, when importing heavy-duty trucks made outside Japan, it has to be modified in order to install the speed indicator light so the truck would pass certifications.
-Also, this was a system that was introduced to visually and intuitively (albeit roughly) easily distinguish the speed of the vehicle, but many people didn't even know what those speed indicator lights meant for.

-As the result, this device was eventually abolished in 2001.
-Truck manufacturers have to install speed limiters instead which activates around 90 km/h.
+Enacted in 1967, this obligatory speed indicator light has proved a non-tariff barrier for European and American manufacturers.
+Imported heavy-duty trucks had to be modified to meet this certification requirement.
+Additionally, most people on Japanese roads never knew how to interpret the speed indicator lights.
+Therefore, this requirement was abolished in 2001.
+Instead, truck manufacturers now have to install speed limiters which activate at around 90 km/h.

 JDM-inspired vehicles

 Some car enthusiasts like to build replicas of JDM vehicles from locally available cars.
 For example, enthusiasts in the USA will often take a US-market Honda Civic (sixth generation), convert it from left-hand-drive to right-hand-drive and source the required parts such as the engine and gearbox from the JDM EK9 Type R - which is based on the same platform - in order to make an 'exact' copy.
 Other forms of "JDM Conversions" include converting a USDM model first generation Subaru Impreza and fitting JDM STi parts to make it seem as if it is a genuine WRX STi model.
 In Southeast Asia, it is common practice to convert a base model Mitsubishi Lancer and swap out the necessary parts, right down to the cutting of the floor pan, and create a Lancer Evolution copy.

 However, cars such as this would not be authentic JDM cars as they would possess a United States vehicle identification number.
 It is also to be noted that, even with such modifications, it is impossible to recreate the running performance of the original car, as there are many engineering aspects which cannot be replicated by means of "conversion" alone.
 A good example would be body strengthening methods using spot welding and extra reinforcement on strut mounting points, stress areas in joints, etc. as found in the Lancer Evolution and EK9 Type R models.
 These reinforcements are not present on base model sixth generation hatchbacks and Mitsubishi Lancers.
 Hence, replicas or conversions would be similar from a visual standpoint only, as they lack the same level of structural rigidity as the original counterpart.